 Bathrooms are great spaces to maximize your renovations dollars before you sell.
 However, tread carefully!
 Some changes can lead to big renovation bills that are impossible to recoup when you sell.
 Switching your sink and toilet is a prime example.

 For small bathrooms, this can seem like a great idea.
 However, did you know that this relatively minor change can quickly top $10,000?
 It’s a surprisingly complicated task, and while it might make you like your apartment more, it’s unlikely to make your apartment worth more.
 When you’re spending in the bathroom (and you should be) focus on simple, aesthetic changes like fresh paint, re-grouted or caulked tiles, and a new sink.

 Granite is undeniably a fantastic material for kitchen counter – heatproof, rugged, hardwearing.
 However, it’s a polarising material regarding aesthetics, and it’s costly to put in and take out.
 If you’re replacing your cabinets and counters, I recommend a lighter, more neutral material that will lighten the space and be a blank canvas for the lucky new owners.

 Paint in non-neutral tones or dark colors

 You might love that pop of yellow – but not everyone will.
-Stick to soft whites and other light, neutral colors that people can easily adapt to suit them or paint over themselves.
+Stick to soft whites and other light, neutral colors that people can quickly adapt to suit them or paint over themselves.

 Artisanal building materials

 It might be cool for you to know that your backsplash tiles came from a small tile manufacturer in the foothills of the Dolomites, but 9/10 people are not going to care.
-Stick with quality, no-nonsense materials – you’ll almost never get a return on investment for something fancier.
+Stick with quality, no-nonsense materials – you’ll rarely get a return on investment for something fancier.

 Designer lighting fixtures